Visiting friends and neighbours on the edge of the Namib

 Note for all Swiss people: We now have a dealer who sells the book directly in Switzerland: Tracks4Africa

-And so Kathrin's approach to the photographer Ria for a new collaborative book was immediately well received.
-This book was another great adventure and a big challenge, because there was always
+Kathrin's approach to Ria, her photographer and publisher friend, about a new collaborative book was therefore well received.
+This book was another great adventure and a big challenge because so many things kept coming up.
+At the same time, the circumstances provided a lively insight into the lives of the people involved.

-So we hope that the effort was worthwhile and that you can say LEKKER! - and that the book will remind you of wonderful times in Namibia or get you in the mood for your upcoming holiday in
+We hope that the effort was worthwhile and that you will enjoy the recipes and stories.
+We also hope that the book will remind you of wonderful times in Namibia or get you in the mood for your upcoming holiday in this beautiful country.

 ‘LEKKER’ is Afrikaans and is used for everything beautiful, delicious, tasty and nice.

 Kathrin Schulze Neuhoff is a farmer, interior designer and passionate cook.
-She has been running the Ababis farm in Namibia for 20 years, which she has made into what it is today
+Together with her husband Uwe, she has run the Ababis farm in Namibia for more than 20 years, turning it into the oasis of hospitality it is today.

 The title ‘LEKKER! - Visiting friends and neighbours!’ could hardly have been better chosen.